decentralized-identity/ion/docker/README.md

 ## Run

 You will first need to download the `docker-compose.*` files in this directory before you can run the docker command to start an ION node.
-You can either clone the entire repo or just copy the files locally manually.
+You can either clone the entire repo or just copy the few files locally manually.
 To clone the entire repo:

 ```
 git clone https://github.com/decentralized-identity/ion.git